venkspr/oow19/lab1.md

 # Introduction

 Build a complete web application using visual builder.
 In this lab we will be going over the basics of how start a new project and create a web-app using the visual builder setup wizard.
-Once the application is setup, we will be import some sample data and go through the process of creating a product catalog listing page.ßßß
+Once the application is setup, we will be import some sample data and go through the process of creating a product catalog listing page.

 # Initial Configuration Wizard

 Lets get started by logging into visual builder account and creating a new application.
-Use your oracle trial account.
+Use your oracle trial account. **Please use google chrome to develop the application **

 ## Step 1: Click **New Application**  button to start the application create wizard.